Gejix/alx-system_engineering-devops/0x00-shell_basics/README.md

 Project done during **Full Stack Software Engineering studies** at **Alx School**.
 It aims to learn about basics commands, navigation, files and directories in **Shell**.

 ## Files
-All of the following files are scripts, except `main.mgc`:
+All of the following files are scripts, except `school.mgc`:

 | Filename | Description |
 | -------- | ----------- |